Key Points

 The freemium app monetization strategy blends aspects of paid apps and app subscriptions with other strategies, such as in-app advertising.
 With the freemium app monetization model, you offer some of the features or content of your app for free but charge either a one-time fee or a recurring subscription to users who want the full experience.

-One common example of a freemium apps monetization strategy is offering a free app download but charging a fee inside the app to users who would like to use the app without having to see app ads.
-In a model like this, you're paying users and non-paying users are monetized.
+One common example of a freemium app monetization strategy is offering a free app download but charging a fee inside the app to users who would like to use the app without seeing app ads.
+In a model like this, your paying users and non-paying users are monetized.

 When choosing to monetize your app with ads, there are plenty of considerations, particularly around user experience to keep in mind.
 You can learn more about monetizing your app with ads in this in-depth article.